Graduate Registered Nurses - Nursing Recruitment Incentive Program

 - Canadian residency status.

-- Two references who can provide suitable, relevant information about your nursing qualification.
+You will need to provide two references who can provide suitable, relevant information about your nursing qualification.
 References must be:

 - a preceptor;